dbt-labs/docs.getdbt.com/website/blog/2019-05-01-how-we-structure-dbt-projects.md

 *   `utils`: An `all_days` table.
 This is useful everywhere, though it never forms the basis for analysis/reporting.
 *   `lookups`**:** A user-mapping table, a zipcode-country table, etc. These are as likely to be [CSV seeds](/docs/building-a-dbt-project/seeds) as tables in a production database.
 You may reference it at several unpredictable points throughout modeling, and maybe even in a BI tool.
-*   `admin`**:** Audit logs, warehouse operations, Redshift maintenance, and incremental records of the miscellaneous DDL you run to make your project run smoothly.
+*   `admin`**:** Audit logs, warehouse operations, Redshift maintenance, and incremental records of the miscellaneous <Term id="ddl" /> you run to make your project run smoothly.
 *   `metrics`**:** Precisely defined measurements taken from fact tables, directly conducive to time-series reporting, and tightly structured so as to allow one-to-one comparison with goals and forecasting.
 A metrics table lives downstream of dimension and fact tables in your DAG, and it deserves special status.
 *   **Packages:** While not a model folder within your main project, packages that include models (like our [snowplow](https://github.com/dbt-labs/snowplow) package) can be configured into custom schema and materialization patterns from `dbt_project.yml`.